-Here at LeafFilter, we aim to keep you off your ladder, with your feet safely planted on the ground.
-Our gutter professionals will clean, inspect, and seal you gutters before installing LeafFilter so that you’ll never have to worry about cleaning out clogged gutters (or caulking them!) ever again.
+Here at LeafFilter, we aim to make gutter maintenance hassle-free.
+Our gutter professionals clean, inspect, and seal your gutters before installing LeafFilter so that you’ll never have to worry about cleaning out clogged gutters (or caulking them!) over and over.

 But, if you’re tackling a project that requires a reliable seal – like tiling your bathroom, or putting in new kitchen countertops – we’ve got you covered!

 Learn how to caulk with these expert tips!

 1. Select the right type of caulk for your project.

 Looking at all the product choices at your local home improvement store may feel overwhelming.
 It’s important to choose the right type of product for your project to save you the hassle of having to redo it down the road.